 Understanding the technicalities of the mortgage industry can be exhausting.
 At The Reichert Mortgage Team, we want you to be as comfortable and informed as possible, which is why we’ve compiled a list of the primary terms that you’ll hear during the home loan process.
-Review these terms and contact us if you have any questions!
+Review these terms and contact our expert team of mortgage brokers if you have any questions!

 The time between changes in interest rates in an adjustable rate mortgage (ARM).